bwagenseller/bwagenseller.github.io/operating_systems/raspberry_pi/retropie.md

 input_state_slot_decrease_btn = "h0left"
 ```

-I personally like the below better - Note the use of  \*\_axis in addition to the use of \*\_btn below! **ALSO NOTE** this was rendered invalid as of the late May 2019 update (the update that removed lr-fbalpha and started using lr-fbneo).
-I am leaving this here for historical purposes, but you are better off using the last listed (below this one):
+I personally like the below better - Note the use of  \*\_axis in addition to the use of \*\_btn below! **ALSO NOTE** this was rendered invalid as of the late May 2019 update (the update that removed lr-fbalpha and started using lr-fbneo), but it seems to be **back as the standard** as of November 2019:
 ```
 input_device = "Gamepad"
 input_driver = "udev"